New Eton College

 The New Eton College (NEC) is a private secondary school in Rose Hill, Mauritius.
 Founded in 1932, it provides education to the boys of Rose Hill and surrounding regions.
 The College was owned by the Société Goinsamy Venkatasamy and subsequently managed by Late Vijaynathan Venkatasamy (better known as Vijay Venkatasamy) until 1980, himself a past student of the New Eton College and a graduate of Chemistry and Physics from Hull University, UK.
 He obtained his degree in 1961.

 Today, the school is run by the New Citizens Co Ltd with a Board constituting Educators and Ex-Educators, managed by a professional manager appointed by the company.

 Sir Anerood Jugnauth, former Prime Minister of Mauritius, also known as the father of the economic miracle, was employed as a teacher of the College in 1949.

 Notable alumni include Vishnu Lutchmeenaraidoo, former Deputy Prime Minister and Minister of Finance of Mauritius as well as Prithvirajsing Roopun, former President of Mauritius, Me.
 Rishi Pursum, Senior Counsel and former president of the Bar Council, Dr. Om Varma, former Director of the Mauritius Institute of Education and Chairperson of the Open University of Mauritius, Dr. Rajen Murugan Fellow IEEE, Dallas, USAelectromagnetic researcher.

 During the 1975 Mauritian student protests riot police arrested a number of students of the New Eton College.
+The New Eton College had become a real center of protest in May 1975.
 On May 20, 1975, the news that student protestors were going to march towards Port Louis came from the New Eton College.
 The school's principal, Vijay Venkatasamy, did not hesitate to let his students leave.
 The students' mobilization was complete.
 In January 1977, Sir Seewoosagur Ramgoolam, the then Prime Minister, surely tired of hearing of student dissatisfaction came forward with a bold decision.
 Secondary education was declared free for all.